habeebtc/PSX-DVR-Stuff/README.md

 ### Notes

 Regardless of what language the source string was in (and there's some English in there), it'll run it through the translation.
-Non-Japanese languages will just stay the way they are do to specifying Japanese as source instead of auto-detect.
+Non-Japanese languages will just stay the way they are due to specifying Japanese as source instead of auto-detect.

 The processing takes place in 4 phases:

 1. File copy, which clones the source folder to the destination folder.
-2. XML translation - every XML file in the folder will have their nodes matching certain criteria have their attribute strings translated to the target language, and the XML files saved in place.
+2. XML translation - every XML file in the folder will have their nodes matching certain criteria will have their attribute strings translated to the target language, and the XML files saved in place.
 3. The  `imagesourcestrings.csv` copied to the destination OSD folder has all of its source strings translated, and saved back to the CSV file.
 4. Each record in the CSV file is used as input to modify the images containing Japanese text.